Birion/kingdom-of-bohemia/Kingdom of Bohemia.md

 Johann Boskowitz, representing a pro-integration majority party **Junge Böhmen**.
 He will be re-elected in 1880.

+# 1893

+Bohemian linguist Johann Jakub Mlynář publishes _Über böhmische Sprachen_, the definitive work describing the current state of languages used in the Kingdom of Bohemia.
+In his book, Mlynář argues that the influence of Czech led to creation of a unique dialect of German, which he calls _Böhmisch_ (a term originally used in the Palatinate to describe German used by the Czech colonists during the 18th century).

 # 1910-1921

 ## The War in Europe